 5. A Full Day in the Peace City: Hiroshima

-The primary reason to visit Hiroshima is to pay your respects to the WW2 atomic bomb attack victims which destroyed the entire city on 6th August 6th, 1945.
+The primary reason to visit Hiroshima is to pay your respects to the WW2 attack victims which destroyed the entire city on 6th August 6th, 1945.
 There are a number of different trip options you can opt for.
 You can for example take a round-trip from Kyoto by a high-speed bullet train that can take you through all of the major historical sites and landmarks.

 There are a number of different trip options you can opt for.
 You can for example take a round-trip from Kyoto by a high-speed bullet train that can take you through all of the major historical sites and landmarks.